Seven Heads Ten Horns

 “The other has not yet come” is the Antichrist.
 (McGee, J. Vernon, Thru the Bible: Volume V: [Nashville: Thomas Nelson, 1983], 1034)

-When he comes, he must remain a little while.
+When he cometh, he must continue a short space.
+[KJV]

 “This corresponds to the brief forty-two months of the sea-monster’s power noted in Revelation 13:5.”
 (Easley, 311)

-“When the seventh and final kingdom (seventh head of the monster) finally arrives, its leader with be an eighth king, the final personal Antichrist.
+11. “When the seventh and final kingdom (seventh head of the monster) finally arrives, its leader with be an eighth king [NIV], the final personal Antichrist.
 (Easley, 311)

 There are only seven heads, why are their eight kings?

-“The explanation is that the final Antichrist will belong to the seven.”
-(Easley, 311)
+“The explanation is that the final Antichrist will belong to the seven.
+[NIV]” (Easley, 311)

 “The background for this is the ten-horned fourth beast of Daniel 7:7-24, for that is the only other ten-horned creature in Scripture.”
 (Easily, 312)